You probably know about the and you might be looking for an .

 Google Pixel XL

 This is another version of the Pixel brand released in 2016.
-The phone boasts of features that are more or less similar to the Pixel brand.
+This boasts of features that are more or less similar to the Pixel brand.

 However, it has a more prominent display and a bigger battery as well.
 The phone also works excellently with Android Auto.